x close

 This can be as simple as sharing your social media posts on their own channels or giving a positive customer review, to more in-depth pieces of content like case studies or partnerships/sponsored content.
 They like your brand so much, they’re willing to stake their own reputations on your success.

-The advanced: custom B2B marketing funnels
+The advanced: Custom B2B marketing funnels

-Now both the models we’ve provided above are by no means one-size-fits-all.
+Now both of the models we’ve provided above are by no means one-size-fits-all.
 The way your company is structured can change the stages and how quickly you consider a prospect to have moved between them.

 For example, you might have the sales team become a part of the marketing funnel at an earlier stage.
 You might have different marketing funnels for different customer segments and/or personas.
 You might use different tactics to be more fruitful.
 You might... you get the gist.